 This article covers two ways you can sell your Bitcoin – selling through an exchange/broker, or spending it.
 Even if you’re not planning to sell your crypto anytime soon, or if you haven’t invested yet, this article is still for you – as it’s important to consider how you might exit an investment well before you’re intending to do so.

 Option 1 – Sell your Bitcoin through an exchange/broker

-The first way to sell your Bitcoin is to swap it directly for New Zealand Dollars.
+The first way to sell your Bitcoin (or other cryptocurrency) is to swap it directly for New Zealand Dollars.
 You can do this by sending your coins from your wallet or exchange (like Binance, Crypto.com, or Coinbase) to a broker such as Easy Crypto, a New Zealand owned and operated broker which I’ll cover the steps for in this article.

 Step 1 – Sign up for Easy Crypto, and verify your identity using your ID.